moira-alert/doc/source/user_guide/subscriptions.rst

 System-tags
 -----------

-You can create a subscription with special tags provided by Moira Self State Monitor.
+You can create a subscription using special tags provided by Moira Self State Monitor.
-System tags may be defined in Moira's config only and cannot be mutated by any users or admins in Moira's UI.
+System tags can only be defined in Moira's config and cannot be mutated by any users or admins in Moira's UI.

-Users can only subscribe on system tags to receive notifications from Moira Self State Monitor (read about it :doc:`/user_guide/selfstate`).
+Users can only subscribe to system tags to receive notifications from Moira Self State Monitor (read about it :doc:`/user_guide/selfstate`).

 .. _system-subscriptions-description:

 System-subscriptions
 --------------------

-If Self State Monitor detects an error then it sends notification to admins.
-But if end users want to get notifications about Moira's problems, they can subscribe on Self State Monitor events.
+When the Self State Monitor detects a failure, it sends a notification to admins.
+However, if end users want to receive notifications about Moira's problems, they can subscribe to Self State Monitor events.
-These subscriptions are called as system-subscriptions.
-System-subscriptions are sub-kind of Moira's subscriptions that should have only system-tags in tags list.
+These subscriptions are called system-subscriptions.
+System-subscriptions are subset of Moira's subscriptions that should have only system-tags in the tags list.

-System-subscriptions cannot be matched to any triggers because it used by Moira Self State Monitor.
+System-subscriptions cannot be mapped to any triggers because they are used by Moira Self State Monitor.

 .. _subscription-states-transitions: